agility/agilitycms-nextjs-starter-with-search/README.md

 This starter also includes a Search component you can customize to your liking.

-This starter is a Fork of our Next.js starter.
+This starter is a [Fork of our Next.js starter]https://github.com/agility/agilitycms-nextjs-starter.

 [New to Agility CMS?
 Sign up for a FREE account](https://agilitycms.com/free)